 The garden can be divided into four themes.
 At the center is the Path of Angels, a path lined with ten statues of mourning angels that leads you to the Tomb of Jesus.
 Bernini’s angels on the Ponte Sant’Angelo were the inspiration for this path.
 To the left of this path stand four main and twelve minor prophets.
 On the right are the four evangelists.
 The focal point of the theatrical display is the Calvary Mount itself, an artificial rock with three terraces on which stand even more statues, including those of two Dominicans.
 The first two statues that greet you at the start of the Path of Angels are also Dominicans.

-You can access the Calvary Garden through the door on the south side, near the organ, that leads to a passage.
-A door on the left then leads outside straight into the garden.
+You can access the Calvary Garden through the door on the south side, near the organ.
+Walk through the passage; a door on the left leads outside, straight into the garden.